 Lieutenant Donald Edward Harper, NZOC, Base Depot

-Would finish the war as Lieutenant Colonel and the 2nd NZ Div Assistant Director of Ordnance Services.
+finished the war as Lieutenant Colonel and the 2nd NZ Div Assistant Director of Ordnance Services.

 2nd Lieutenant John Owen Kelsey, NZOC, 13 LAD

-Would serve as an Ordnance Mechanical Engineer (OME), Senior Ordnance Mechanical Engineer (SOME), Assistant Director of Ordnance Services (ADOS) and acting Chief Royal Electrical and Mechanical Engineers (CRÈME).
+Served as an Ordnance Mechanical Engineer (OME), Senior Ordnance Mechanical Engineer (SOME), Assistant Director of Ordnance Services (ADOS) and acting Chief Royal Electrical and Mechanical Engineers (CRÈME).
 Completed the war as a Colonel and was awarded an MBE and MID

 2nd Lieutenant Robert Hassell England, NZOC, 14 LAD